bozhinvi/volleystat/README.md

 ## Installation

-You can install volleystat from github with:
+You can install the development version of volleystat from github with:

 ``` r
 devtools::install_github("bozhinvi/volleystat")